You are here

 Grants Compliance & Oversight

 This site provides Federal requirements, guidelines and resources for the extramural community involving grants compliance.
-The information provided on this website is designed to assist the extramural community in understanding the compliance obligations of their grant award, and understand the proper use of grant funds.
+The information provided on this website is designed to assist the extramural community in understanding the recipient's responsibility for establishing and maintaining the necessary processes to monitor its compliance with Federal requirements, ensuring NIH-funded projects are conducted in accordance with the approved application and budget and the terms and conditions of award and informing NIH of any problems or concerns regarding compliance.

-Division of Grants Compliance and Oversight at NIH
+Division of Grants Compliance and Oversight (DGCO) at NIH

 Recipients of NIH grant funds must comply with all applicable Federal statutes (such as those included in appropriations acts) regulations, and policies.
 Additionally, they must also comply with their institutional requirements.
-The table below summarizes the Federal administrative requirements, cost principles and audit requirements applicable to NIH grants.
+The table below summarizes the Federal administrative requirements, cost principles and audit requirements applicable to NIH grants and cooperative agreements.

 NIH and its recipient institutions share responsibility for compliance and oversight to ensure good stewardship of Federal funds.
-The relationship between NIH and its grantees is predicated on trust.
-Grantees are expected to properly administer sponsored activities and comply with applicable regulations and policies.
+The relationship between NIH and its recipients is predicated on trust.
+Recipients are expected to properly administer sponsored activities and comply with applicable regulations and policies.

 NIH Site Visits and Targeted Site Reviews